atom-sw/fauxpy/docs/user/start.md

 python -m pytest tests --src code --family ps --failing-list "[tests/test_equilateral.py::test_ea_fail]"
 ```

-Both techniques return an empty output list, which means that they
+Both techniques return an empty output table, which means that they
 failed to localize the bug in `equilateral.py`.

 ### Locating the Bug in `isosceles.py`